COGNITIVE

 This means that you can shift yourself into an optimised state of calm and mental resourcefulness during situations and events in which you might otherwise feel nervous, stressed or anxious.

-Amazing for work stress, public speaking, parenting stress, social anxiety, performance optimisation, job interviews, exam stress, conflict resolution, first dates and so much more.
+Useful for work stress, public speaking, parenting stress, social anxiety, performance optimisation, job interviews, exam stress, conflict resolution, first dates and so much more.

 Anxiety Management